googlemaps/google-maps-services-python/README.md

 ### API keys

-Each Google Maps Web Service requires an API key or Client ID.
+Each Google Maps Web Service request requires an API key or client ID.
 API keys are freely available with a Google Account at https://developers.google.com/console.
-To generate a server key for your project:
+The type of API key you need is a **Server key**.

+To get an API key:

  1. Visit https://developers.google.com/console and log in with a Google Account.
- 1. Select an existing project, or create a new project.
+ 1. Select one of your existing projects, or create a new project.
- 1. Click **Enable an API**.
- 1. Browse for the API, and set its status to "On".
+ 1. Enable the API(s) you want to use.
 The Python Client for Google Maps Services accesses the following APIs:
     * Directions API
     * Distance Matrix API
     * Elevation API
     * Geocoding API
+    * Places API
+    * Roads API
     * Time Zone API
-    * Roads API
- 1. Once you've enabled the APIs, click **Credentials** from the left navigation of the Developer Console.
- 1. In the "Public API access", click **Create new Key**.
- 1. Choose **Server Key**.
+ 1. Create a new **Server key**.
  1. If you'd like to restrict requests to a specific IP address, do so now.
- 1. Click **Create**.

-Your API key should be 40 characters long, and begin with `AIza`.
+For guided help, follow the instructions for the [Directions API][directions-key].
+You only need one API key, but remember to enable all the APIs you need.
+For even more information, see the guide to [API keys][apikey].

 **Important:** This key should be kept secret on your server.